Modern Security for Modern Threats

 SPF provides another way to validate the senders right to send on behalf of the domain.

-DMARC takes a little extra work to setup but it gives control over your domain and the confidence to know that senders cannot impersonate your domain and send emails purporting to be from you will be dumped or flagged to security systems.
+DMARC takes a little extra work to setup but it gives control over your domain and the confidence to know that senders cannot impersonate your domain and send emails pretending to be from you will be dumped or flagged to security systems.

-DMARC is open source and links SPF & DKIM results to create an “alignment” and depending on the “alignment” we can control what happens when the message is received.
+DMARC links SPF & DKIM results to create an “alignment” and depending on the “alignment” we can control what happens when the message is received.

-When the alignment fails we can report it and do nothing or we can tell the receiving server to quarantine or reject the message.
-Our best practice is to quarantine and let anti-phishing policies determine if it should be rejected as there may be occaisions where a legitimate message may fail the DMARC alignment test.
+When DMARC alignment fails we can report it and do nothing or we can tell the receiving server to quarantine or reject the message.
+Our best practice is to quarantine and let anti-phishing policies determine if it should be rejected as there may be occasions where a legitimate message may fail the DMARC alignment test.

 Exchange Online Spam and Malware Filters are the frontline of your email defence cleaning and filtering the inbound emails as then arrive.